tom21487/blog-platform/README.md

 Add multer to controller file by making controller an array of middleware functions Create layout for control, user
 Deploy
+Make sure creating a "not tagged" post works

 These are equal:
 // Callback